 How much does it cost to move into a La Linea rental?

-Expect to pay roughly two to three months' rent upfront: first month's rent, one month's deposit (fianza), and potentially an agency fee of one month's rent.
-Budget €900 to €2,500 depending on the flat.
+Expect to pay roughly two to three months' rent upfront: first month's rent, one month's fianza for an unfurnished let (two months if furnished), and potentially an agency fee of one month's rent.
+Based on current public listings, that typically comes to between €900 and €2,500 depending on the flat.

 Can I get a rental contract before my NIE comes through?